 At home, always make sure to provide adequate space, food/water, and litter box accommodations as well.

 - Cat Grass/Catnip – Place a few pots of cat grass and/or cat nip around the house for your cat to enjoy.
 Just be sure to avoid any toxic plants.

-- Cat T.V. – Cats love the outdoors, and most of them would like nothing more than to spend an afternoon watching the activities of birds and other small animals.
-Mount bird and/or squirrel feeders in a window to help keep them entertained by the wildlife.
+- Cat T.V. – Cats love the outdoors, and most of them would love to spend an afternoon watching birds and other small animals.
+Mount bird and/or squirrel feeders in a window to help them entertained by the wildlife.
 If this isn’t an option for you, there are DVDs made for cats and electronic toys made to simulate a fish tank or butterflies.

 - Perches – Provide perches by windows and on shelves (via cat furniture).
 Cats enjoy sitting in high places not only because they’re predators but because of their survival instincts as well.
 Having the option to rest on top of a cat shelf (or cat furniture) allows them to survey their territory and makes them feel safe.

 - Outdoor Enclosures – If your home allows for it, consider building a secure outdoor enclosure (or, as we like to call them, “catios“).
 This can be done with existing structures, like a screened-in porch, or you can build one of your own.
 Typically, your cat could gain access to it through a cat door or window.

 Create Solo Diversions

 - Scratching Posts – Place scratching posts and/or scratching pads around your home for your cat to scratch.
 This is especially helpful if your cat has a current favorite, but inappropriate, spot to scratch (i.e. your sofa).
 If this is the case, try placing a scratching post in the place that she is used to scratching in order to retrain her to use the scratching post.
 You can even make the change more enticing with a sprinkle of cat nip.